-How to identify signs of hindgut ulcers and how to treat
+How to identify signs of hindgut ulcers and how to treat them

 Signs of Hindgut Ulcers in Horses